A Personalized, Sensitive

 You may be wondering, “Should I file bankruptcy?”

 This decision is always difficult.
 It is usually based on the value of your belongings (assets) versus your total debts (liabilities).
 If your paycheck or bank account is being garnished for any reason other than paying child or spousal support, it may be a good time to talk to an attorney about bankruptcy basics.

 When you cannot make your regular monthly payments on medical bills, credit cards, cars, trucks or mortgage payments, then it may also be a good time to talk to a bankruptcy lawyer to get more information on your rights under the Bankruptcy Code.

 There may be bankruptcy alternatives you should first consider.
 Debt consolidation plans or mortgage refinance or home loan modifications can often help.
 When these programs are not enough to help you pay your bills, you should consider bankruptcy debt relief and a bankruptcy discharge.

-To file a bankruptcy case, a Petition is prepared (using the mandatory bankruptcy court forms) that will be filed with the federal Bankruptcy Court.
-A bankruptcy automatic stay goes into effect at filing.
+To file a bankruptcy case, a petition is prepared (using the mandatory bankruptcy court forms) and filed with the federal Bankruptcy Court.
+An automatic stay goes into effect at filing.
 This means that all creditors must stop calling, writing, suing or garnishing you.
-You are still responsible to pay secured debts (such as autos and house payments).
+You are still responsible for paying secured debts (such as autos and house payments).

-In a bankruptcy case, you have to disclose your current income and income for a 2 year period prior to filing.
-This will be used to determine which chapter you file, and what your projected budget is for the future.
+In a bankruptcy case, you must disclose your current income and income for the two years prior to filing.
+This will be used to determine which chapter you file and what your projected budget is for the future.

-There is a pre-bankruptcy credit counseling certificate required to file any bankruptcy case and a post-bankruptcy financial management certificate required to receive a bankruptcy order of discharge.
+A prebankruptcy credit counseling certificate is required to file any bankruptcy case and a post-bankruptcy financial management certificate is required to receive a bankruptcy order of discharge.

 Filing for personal bankruptcy and a small business bankruptcy are similar.
 Both groups of debtors often file for Chapter 7 and Chapter 13 bankruptcy relief.